Inspector Rebus: Audiobooks

-Three of the novels have won Spoken Word Awards: Strip Jack (Gold), A Question of Blood and Resurrection Men (Silver).
+Three of the novels have won : Strip Jack (Gold), A Question of Blood and Resurrection Men (Silver).

 An innovative new design, the illustrated audiobook was created for Rebus's Scotland (the CD box contains a 32-page booklet containing photographs from the book).

 Other adaptations

 Television

 Thirteen of the novels were dramatised for television between 2000 and 2007 in four series of Rebus.
 John Hannah played Inspector Rebus in the first series, before being replaced by Ken Stott for the next three.
 Series four of the programme also included an original episode, which unlike the other thirteen episodes aired, was not based on any of the Rankin novels.
 It was entitled "The First Stone".

 A rebooted series of six episodes aired on BBC One and BBC Scotland from 17 May 2024.
 Produced by Nordic streaming service Viaplay, and starring Richard Rankin, it was the company's first UK original.
 After post-production had ended, Viaplay decided to move away from the UK, and sold Rebus to the BBC.